Dumaine Investments LLC – 03/28/2023

 How do Dumaine’s financial professionals make money?
 Cliff, as the sole owner of the firm, is paid based on the firm’s net profits while the firm’s portfolio manager(s) are paid a base salary plus incentive compensation determined by the revenues earned from clients who decide to use the firm’s services because of the portfolio manager’s efforts.

 Do you or your financial professionals have legal or disciplinary history?
 No financial professional who works for Dumaine Investments has ever had any legal or disciplinary action taken against them.
 Please visit Investor.gov/CRS for a free and simple search tool to research our firm and our financial professionals.

 Additional information about our services and our regulatory filings may be found at www.dumaineinvestments.com and https://adviserinfo.sec.gov/.
 Additionally, the most current copy of the Relationship Summary may be requested by calling (504) 521-7350.

 Who is my primary contact person?
 Is he or she a representative of an investment advisor or a broker dealer?
 Who can I talk to about how this person is treating me?
-Your primary contact person would be your designated portfolio manager, i.e. Ms. Keck or Mr. Favrot.
-They are both representatives of Dumaine investments, an SEC registered investment advisor.
+Your primary contact person would be your designated portfolio manager or Mr. Favrot.
+Mr. Favrot and all portfolio managers are representatives of Dumaine Investments, an SEC-registered investment advisor.
 If you were to have any complaints about how your portfolio manager is treating you, you should promptly contact Dumaine’s Chief Compliance Officer, Cliff Favrot, at (504) 521-7350 or [email protected].